Klipper3d/klipper/docs/Config_Reference.md

 #   and on the toolhead (for X axis).
 These parameters have the same
 #   format as 'accel_chip' parameter.
 Only 'accel_chip' or these two
 #   parameters must be provided.
-#method: vibrations
-#   A test method to use for resonance testing.
-Valid choices are
-#   vibrations, sweeping_vibrations.
-The vibrations method tests
-#   different vibration frequencies at the designated test point.
-#   The sweeping_vibrations method tests different vibration frequencies
-#   while also moving the toolhead slowly around the test point, and
-#   thus may help, for example, if stiction of the toolhead (a force that
-#   must be be overcome to start toolhead motion) is too high.
-#   The default is vibrations, which is generally a recommended choice.
 #max_smoothing:
 #   Maximum input shaper smoothing to allow for each axis during shaper
 #   auto-calibration (with 'SHAPER_CALIBRATE' command).
 By default no